 Grouse hunting season in Minnesota starts in early September and runs through the beginning of January.
-We bring the family up to the northern Minnesota woods in the Washington State Forest, in MN.
+We bring the family up to the northern Minnesota woods in the George Washington State Forest, in MN.
 The ATV trails are amazing and the scenery is amongst one of my favorite destinations to go.

 The area we grouse hunt is full of huge pines and has a mix of new and old-growth forests.
 It is an actively managed and logged area to provide lumber to support the local economy.

 By cutting the trees, it allows growing new forests that small game birds like.
 This makes it a prime location for grouse hunting.
 It also provides good fire breaks for maintaining safety of the forests.

 The animals we hunt are grouse, venison, pheasant, antelope, and Alaska's sockeye salmon.
 Our blog is a work in progress, so please be patient as we add more content.

 Subscribe to our blog to help us grow more trees.
 By helping grow quaking aspen, pine and a variety of fruit trees we are also providing more opportunities for wildlife to flourish for future generations.